rit-sse/governing-docs/constitution.md

 discussions that further the goals of the Society.

 ### Primary Officers
-The Primary Officers are leaders elected by the Society’s members to direct the organization.
-Detailed responsibilities for each position shall be recorded in the Primary Officers’ Policy.
+The Primary Officers are leaders elected by the Society's members to direct the organization.
+Detailed responsibilities for each position shall be recorded in the Primary Officers' Policy.

 #### Positions